England

 Most shops are open Monday to Saturday from around 9AM to 5PM.
 Supermarkets, newsagents and corner shops often open earlier and stay open until 8PM or later most days.
 On Sundays, larger shops are only permitted to open for 6 hours, which is often 10AM to 4PM and sometimes open early for "browsing", when you can look but not buy.

-Study as a Muslim in England
+Study in England

 England has many options for foreign students to study; from language, history, and cultural short courses to advanced degrees at internationally renowned universities.
 Most cities have at least one institute of higher learning.